 Gradually, a picture emerged of survivors who had each experienced a different horror but who all shared the seemingly impossible task of living with the memory.

-Eleven years after the date of principal photography i.e. (2014) and after the completion of the Filming process of 400 hours of testimony, the Film's producer - Llion Roberts employed Claire Ferguson to assist on a feature-length account of the survivors' stories.
+Eleven years after the date of principal photography i.e. (2014) and at the Post-Production stage of the 400 hours of testimony filming, the Producer and Director of that process - Llion Roberts employed Claire Ferguson at the final stages to assist on a feature-length account of some of those survivors' stories.
 The result of the entire fourteen year process is DESTINATION UNKNOWN.